-(Rates are per calendar day.
+Rates are per calendar day.
 Discounts available on weekly rates.
 Includes paddles, PFD’s and items to transport a boat on your vehicle.

 Canoe, Kayak &

 For those who prefer to travel the Adirondacks without an escort, Raquette River Outfitters offers a complete outfitting service for your own trip.
 As natives of the Adirondacks, we have paddled and hiked here all our lives.
 Our outdoor experience has helped us choose the most practical, reliable and up-to-date equipment for your safety and fun in the outdoors.

 We rent Swift, Northstar Canoes, Old Town,and Wenonah ultra-light Kevlar and Royalex canoes; Swift, Current Design, Necky, Eddyline, Old Town and Ocean Kayak recreational, touring, sea touring and sit on top kayaks; Bic, Odyssey and Boardworks Stand Up Paddle board; Adirondack-Guideboat Kevlar guideboats and a full line of Adirondack camping and paddling equipment.
 Our gear always comes to you in excellent condition, clean and dependable.
 Low prices and quality gear make RRO rentals unbeatable.

 Let us help you pick and plan your canoe route.
 Detailed route descriptions, interesting facts about the area, suggested Adirondack fishing and camping sites.
 Callor email email@example.com for specific route information.

 Guided trips are available upon request.
 We take care of all the details!
 Please callfor information.